 Monday – Friday 7:00 AM to 6:00 PM

 The Law Offices of Richard C. McConathy are based in Texas, providing Texans with a legal team they can trust.
 If you’re worried about your misdemeanors and you don’t know how to handle this process, Richard McConathy can help you.
 Serving individuals located in Denton, Frisco, Lewisville, Flower Mound, and surrounding areas of Denton County, Texas.
 We’re on a mission to ensure Texans are fairly represented in court.
-Call (940) 222-8004 for more information on how we can help your case.
+Call (940) 222-8004 or contact us online for more information on how we can help your case.